marked-gil/goodwill-events/README.md

 The 'Like' button on the specific event's detail page is a red-coloured heart icon, which can be toggled.
 A hollow heart icon means the user has not liked the post yet, while a colour-filled heart icon denotes otherwise.

-The number of likes for an event is displayed on the 'Upcoming Events' page, and on the specific event's detail page.
+The number of likes for an event is displayed on the 'Upcoming Events' page and the specific event's detail page.

 ![Liked screenshot](docs/features_screenshots/liked-screenshot.png)
 ![unliked screenshot](docs/features_screenshots/unliked-screenshot.png)